idling-mind/flowfunc/README.md

 `time`, `date`, `month`, `week`.
 Some of these are not standard python types and hence, you cannot use them in type annotation directly.
 If you want to use type annotation, create a custom type with these names.

+A default set of ports are automatically created when the nodes are processed from python functions. `Port` object is also a pydantic object.

+## Config
+`Config` object holds info about all the nodes and ports available in the node editor.
+It's a direct equivalent of [Flume](https://flume.dev)'s config object, but modified so that the data can be serialized at the server side and sent to the client (ie; no javascript functions).
+In future, the plan is to make it possible to define functions in javascript as well.

+`Config.nodes` will contain all the `Node` pydantic objects and `Config.ports` will contain all the `Port` pydantic objects.

+## JobRunner
+`JobRunner` object helps process the output of the node editor.

+.... documentation in progress.